HCC Q4 profit falls 49 pc at Rs 157 cr | Business

 HCC Q4 profit falls 49 pc at Rs 157 cr

+Hindustan Construction Company HCC on Wednesday reported 49.48 decline in net profit at Rs 157.28 crore for the quarter ended March 31, 2021.
 The company had clocked a profit of Rs 311.38 crore in the year-ago period, it said in a BSE filing.
-Total income during the quarter under review stood at Rs 2,398.38 crore compared with Rs 2,376.68 crore in the year-ago period.

 - Country: